Zoe Slater: 2000–2005

-2025–present
+2025–2026

 When Stacey leaves Walford to take a break following Martin Fowler's (James Bye) death, she rents a flat outside the Square.
 It is later revealed that Zoe had reconnected with Stacey and is staying with her, claiming she was on the run from loan sharks.
 Concerned, Stacey leaves her children with Lynne and contacts Alfie for help.
 Together, Stacey and Alfie confront Zoe after she returns to the flat, and they discover she had fabricated the story in order to obtain money.
 They threaten to call Kat, unaware that she has already managed to track them down.
 Zoe narrowly avoids Kat and then decides to go back to Spain, ominously telling Stacey that she has done something bad and that her family would never forgive her.
 Alfie decides to follow Zoe to Spain in an attempt to convince her to return to Walford, telling Kat he is going to Australia to visit his brother Spencer Moon (Christopher Parker).
 Alfie later returns, having failed to find Zoe; he later admits to Kat he had been trying to help Zoe.

 Zoe's half-brother Tommy Moon (Sonny Kendall) contacts and meets her after admitting he too cannot handle Kat; he pleads to follow her to Spain if he lends her his savings.
 Zoe agrees and returns to Walford as a condition to collect it.
 There, she reunites with Kat and rejects her, revealing she loathes herself for being a product of rape and incest.

 Whilst she is leaving, Ravi Gulati (Aaron Thiara) and Jack Branning (Scott Maslen) fight over a gun, causing it to discharge, striking Zoe with the stray bullet.
-After falling unconscious, a flashback reveals that she gave birth to twins, a boy and a girl, in 2006 after leaving Walford; Zoe deserted them at the hospital, believing that the girl had died.
+After falling unconscious, a flashback reveals that she gave birth to twins, a boy and a girl, in 2006 after leaving Walford; Zoe deserted them at the hospital, wrongly believing that the girl had died.
 While at the hospital, Kat answers Zoe's phone and issues a threat to the unknown caller, who is revealed to be Max Branning (Jake Wood).
 It later emerges that Max and Zoe had a fling earlier in the year.
 Max had given Zoe money to hire a private investigator, Greg Dolan (Dean Williamson), to track down her son.
-But when Greg tried to assault her, Zoe fought back, convinced she had killed him.
+However, when Greg tried to sexually assault her, Zoe fought back, convinced she had killed him.

 Following an argument about the incident, Max walked away from her, causing her to turn to Stacey.
 One evening, Stacey witnesses Max and Zoe kissing but although Max dumps Zoe, Stacey still heads for Brazil.
-Following a confrontation, Zoe reveals to Sharon that her second husband Dennis Rickman was the father of Zoe's twins; she later admits her lie to a suspicious Kat.
+Following a confrontation, Zoe reveals to Sharon that her husband Dennis was the father of Zoe's twins; she later admits her lie to a suspicious Kat.
+Following her recovery from being shot, Zoe remains in Walford and attempts to stabilise her life; the efforts are undermined by growing tensions with Stacey's mother, Jean Slater (Gillian Wright).